Ex-CEO sues Barnes & Noble over his firing

 - Seattle area’s economic boom splashes over the Cascades, bringing work and worries

+In his suit, Parneros said he was owed severance because he was fired without cause, and also asked for punitive damages.

-Barnes & Noble calls the lawsuit an attempt to extort money and says Parneros was terminated for sexual harassment and bullying.
+In a statement, Barnes & Noble said the suit “is nothing but an attempt to extort money from the company by a CEO who was terminated for sexual harassment, bullying behavior and other violations of company policies.”
+It said the accusations against Riggio are “replete with lies and mischaracterizations.”

+Parneros described a situation in his legal papers in which an executive assistant complained about comments Parneros had made in May 2018 in a conversation about a vacation in Canada as well as another conversation in which a discussion about height led him to stand back to back with her.
+Parneros said when he was initially approached by Riggio about these allegations, he denied making the comments he had been accused of making, as well as insisting there had been no improper touching.

+Parneros said in his lawsuit that he had done nothing inappropriate, but that he met with the employee at Riggio’s direction in the presence of another executive and apologized for any discomfort.
+He said he was told by the other executive and Riggio that it had been handled well.